fixthestatusquo/proca/docs/targets.md

 - `unsub`- email was unsubscribed

 you can fetch it with bin/pullTarget.js {campaign name}
-and push it with bin/pushTarget.js {campaign name}
+and push it with bin/target.js {campaign name} --push

 @marcin, can you complete/confirm: